phoenix-rtos/phoenix-rtos-doc/devices/interface.md

 ## Message types

 There are several standard types of messages, although device driver servers need to implement an only subset of them.
 With every message type there are 3 common fields:

 - _`type`_ - type of message,
-- _`pid`_ - process id of sender,
+- _`pid`_ - process ID of sender,
 - _`priority`_ - priority of sender's thread.

 ### mtOpen